josbeir/cakephp-mercure/README.md

 }
 ```

-The component provides separation of concerns (authorization in controller, URLs in template) and is fully testable.
+The component provides separation of concerns (authorization in controller, URLs in template).
 You can also enable automatic discovery headers:

 ```php
 // In AppController